 The International Commission

 The International Commission (IC), which oversees the work of the Arolsen Archives on behalf of former victims of persecution, is made up of government representatives from the eleven member states.
 The IC has been responsible for establishing the framework for the work of the institution since the Bonn Treaties of 1955.
-The member states rotate in holding the chair for one year — in 2023/24, it is the Federal Republic of Germany.
+The chair rotates among member states on an annual basis.
+The Hellenic Republic of Greece holds the position for 2024/2025.

 The IC is composed of government representatives from the following countries: